nodejs/package-maintenance/docs/DEPRECATE-GUIDELINES.md

 There are some ongoing discussion related to npm to make managing unmaintained packages easier.

 - Package override RFC https://github.com/aeschright/rfcs/blob/ca127d7c5fb7ecde534172d771351c0b8f819e79/accepted/0009-package-overrides.md

-Other ideas for tools that could help:

-- request new support of `npm deprecate` to allow deprecating versions published before a given time
-- use npm 6.9+'s aliasing ability to provide a replacement for transitive deps.
-You can find more info about this at https://github.com/npm/rfcs/blob/latest/implemented/0001-package-aliases.md
-- if author simply can't be reached and package is very outdated, then need to contact npm to get access to deprecate package.

 [support level doc]: https://github.com/nodejs/package-maintenance/blob/master/docs/drafts/Baseline%20practice%20-%20Document%20support%20levels.md